Purpose and scope

 - visual inspections during fabrication,

-- proof of compliance with essential safety and radiation protection requirements,
+- proof of compliance with essential safety and radiation protection requirements for fabrication,

 - definition of a component’s admissible limits,